 Criteria Level 3

 Number of patients 3-5

 Medication administration with instructor supervision Yes

-EMR documentation on student pages Yes
+EMR documentation (MAR only during medication administration) Yes

-Chart Pack Yes
+SPC Chart Pack Yes

 VS and brief assessment by 0730 Yes

 Full assessment documented by 0930 Yes

 Staple removal with instructor supervision Yes

 Foley Catheter insertion (initially with instructor) TPCN Yes

 Sterile Dressing change (initially with instructor) TPCN Yes

 Follow Do and Don't List in handbook Yes

-^{}other clinical facilities may be assigned during the semester as they become available to students.
+\\other clinical facilities may be assigned during the semester as they become available to students.
 If this occurs, additional clinical objectives may be posted.